binkley/binkley/logging/README.md

 dedicate logging streams configured and managed separately.
 Each stream should reflect the needs of that concern.
 Examples:

+#### Audit trail

-Audit trail - this should use guaranteed delivery to durable storage.
+Audit trails should use guaranteed delivery to durable storage.
 If logging fails the application should ALERT operate immediately.
 Example implementations include JMS or logging to database.
 AUDIT logging stream should be synchronous to guarantee delivery and ensure better order preservation.
 This stream may also be forked to provide a local on-disk record for regulatory reasons.

+#### Alerting

-Alerting - this should use guaranteed delivery to a monitoring system.
+Alerting should use guaranteed delivery to a monitoring system.
 This might be an automated system with escalantion to manual intervention.
 Example implementations include JMS or an external alerting API to handle escalation, alert fan-outs, etc.  ALERT logging stream should be synchronous to guarantee delievery.

+#### Operate Runbook

+Audit trail and alerts should be documented in the Operate Runbook.
+One approach is to use a custom javadoc tag, e.g., `@alert` or `@runbook`, however this is difficult to link to externally.
+Another is to reference a common data source for systems and operate to share.

+_Needs discussion and follow up._

+#### Other

-Application - this should use the lowest-impact means available for recording logging events, typically asynchronous batched writes to local disk.
+Application logging should use the lowest-impact means available for recording logging events, typically asynchronous batched writes to local disk.
 However, unlike traditional logging, OSI should have a greatly reduced volume of logging events for this stream, lessing system impact of logging.